yablochko8/semantic-search-fonts/COOKBOOK.md

 Supabase does have a UI for creating a new Table but it doesn't let you specify vector size, so you'll need to do this with a SQL command.

-For our font data we're going to keep it as tight as we can while still providing a good search experience:
+For your font data keep it as tight as you can while still providing a good search experience.
+Sketch out what you want...

 - id (number is good for us here)
 - created_at (timestamp defaulting to now - may be useful later if expanding the list)